MHaroonBaig/Swift-Beautify/README.md

 - [x] Final animated result at the end

 ---
-Compiled on Xcode 6.1, Optimised both for iPhones and iPads running iOS 7 or later :yum:
+Compiled on Xcode 6.1 and the beta version 6.2, Optimised both for iPhones and iPads running iOS 7 or later :yum: